 In GCSE drama, homework is used as an opportunity to consolidate and practice classroom learning.
 Students are set both retrieval and preparation tasks which contribute to the tasks within the next lesson.
 These differing homework styles encourage students to recall information that has been learnt as well as apply and rehearse new skills which have been shared within the classroom.
 Through regular retrieval and practice, students grow in confidence in their application of skills meaning progress is maintained.
 It also threads together each lesson and outlines a clear learning journey for students over the two-year course.

 In Design and Technology, homework is used as an opportunity to strengthen students’ understanding of theory aspects; study of design and designers; and technical knowledge to consolidate classroom learning.
 This may take the form of written tasks responding to articles about topical issues covered in projects such as sustainability, or knowledge retrieval about materials and their properties.
 We also set creative and drawing tasks to further students’ idea development and designing skills.
-At Key Stage 4, homework for 3D design and Textiles is a continuation of their project work, responding to a theme through research, experimentation of media and annotations of their development.
+At Key Stage 4, homework for Product Design and Textiles is a continuation of their project work, responding to a theme through research, experimentation of media and annotations of their development.
 In Food Preparation and Nutrition, students will revise content across Food commodities, Principles of nutrition, Diet and good health, The science of food, Where food comes from in order to support their GCSE studies.

 For homework, pupils use an innovative literacy improvement tool called Bedrock Vocabulary which is an interactiveâ¯website that helps children to learn important academic vocabulary.â¯As the pupils progress through the curriculum, they study hundreds of words, whilst reading fiction and non-fiction texts regularly.â¯They also fill in an online vocabulary notebook to practise using this vocabulary and parents and teachers can track progress on the programme with their own accounts